Southeast Alliances

 Dr. Karen Buchmueller is an Associate Professor in Chemistry at Furman University.
 She earned her Ph.D. in Chemistry from the University of North Carolina at Chapel Hill.
 Dr. Buchmueller joined the faculty at Furman in 2007 and was the first Biochemist hired within the Chemistry department at Furman.
 Dr. Buchmueller enjoys sharing her passion for Biochemistry with students in her classes and in her research lab.
 In addition to her teaching and research endeavors, she is the PI for the NSF Research Experiences for Undergraduates (REU) program at Furman and a member and former chair of the Chemistry NSF-REU Leadership Group, which champions Chemistry REU programs across the country.

-A photo of Dr. Bethel Seballos
+Dr. Bethel Seballos headshot

 Dr. Bethel Seballos